dhirajsriram/Pokedex-React-V2/README.md

 serve -s build
 ```

 - The build folder already has all the assets (JavaScript, CSS) minified and transpiled.
-You may also choose to deploy the build directory directly onto your server which may in turn serve the files over the web.
+You may also choose to deploy the build folder directly onto your server which may in turn serve the files over the web.

 ### Deployment Strategy

-The application has been deployed in the following domain (https://healthdex.netlify.com/).
 The server follows **continuous deployment**.
 Netlify is linked to the github repo.
 Any commits made the repo triggers the build command on the server and serves the latest version of the code.

 ## Design